Knee Pain: What Causes It, How to Treat It and When to See a Doctor

 Knee pain can be caused by repetitive injury, traumatic injury, or as part of the normal aging process.

-Another common cause of knee pain is a patellofemoral syndrome.
+The most common cause of knee pain seen by doctors is a Patellofemoral Pain (PFP), which is estimated to affect one in four adults every year.
 This condition occurs when there is too much pressure on the patella, the small bone at the front of the knee joint (also called the kneecap).
-This can happen due to repetitive motions, such as running or jumping.
-A kneecap misalignment due to weakness in the stabilizing gluteal muscles can also cause it.
+This can happen due to repetitive motions, such as running or jumping, improper shoe support, muscle imbalances, or excessive changes in one's exercise routine.
+Abnormal tracking or alignment of the kneecap can also occur as a result of bone structure or muscle imbalances.
+Evidence suggests that early physical therapy intervention (within 30 days of diagnosis) can decrease the need for unnecessary imaging and medication management.

-IT band syndrome is a condition that occurs when the iliotibial band, a ligament that runs along the outside of the thigh, becomes tight or inflamed.
+IT band syndrome is a condition that occurs when the iliotibial band, a ligament that runs from the pelvis over the lateral hip and knee, inserting below the knee joint, becomes tight or inflamed.
 This can happen due to repetitive motions, such as running or cycling, along with weakness in the stabilizing gluteal muscles.
-The iliotibial band helps to stabilize the knee, so when it becomes tight or inflamed, it can cause knee pain.
+The iliotibial band helps to stabilize the knee, so when it becomes tight or inflamed, it can cause lateral knee pain above and below the joint.

 Meniscus Tear

 A meniscus tear is a common knee injury.
 The meniscus is a C-shaped piece of cartilage that sits between the femur and tibia and acts as a shock absorber for the knee joint.
-A tear can occur due to trauma, such as a direct knee blow or repetitive motions.
-In addition, meniscus tears can be either acute or chronic.
-Acute tears are usually the result of a traumatic injury, while chronic tears occur over time from repetitive motions.
+An acute tear can occur due to trauma, such as a direct knee blow, while a chronic tear can occur due to repetitive motions, causing wear and tear of the joint over time.
+Common symptoms of a meniscus tear may include clicking, locking, or catching of the knee joint.
+The joint is often swollen and sometimes may experience knee buckling, the sensation of the knee giving out.

 Bursitis